 Reading the news off a teleprompter may sound easy, but it’s actually more complicated than it seems.
-Anchors and reporters have to develop a reading style that comes off as natural, but isn’t too fast, too slow, too nuanced, too accented, too high-pitched, too quiet, or any other extreme.
+Anchors and reporters have to develop a reading style that seems natural, but isn’t too fast, too slow, too nuanced, too accented, too high-pitched, too quiet, or any other extreme.
 Reading news like a professional news anchor requires skill, practice, and training.

 Practice Makes Perfect

 The best way to start is to practice reading news stories that you’ve written for class.
 If your school has a student TV station, doing some on-air work there is also helpful, as you’ll probably be able to get a recording of it afterward.
 You can also record yourself with various apps on your phone.

 It’s hard to be objective about your own reading, so it’s a good idea to ask others their honest opinions.
 Does your reading sound natural?
 Is it hard to understand for any reason?
 Would your listeners want to hear you read more?

 Speed is one important consideration when reading the news.
 If you read too slowly, viewers may get bored and impatient and consider changing the channel.
 If you read too fast, viewers may have a hard time understanding you.
 Typically, news anchors read between 150 and 175 words per minute, and some stations may time new reporters or anchors to get a baseline for that individual’s usual reading speed.